How to sign your Wills in isolation and lockdown

 - Inside your home move to a closed window or closed glass balcony.
 Your two witnesses are on the other side of the glass.
 This is so that you have no contact with each other- other than being able to see and hear your witnesses.

-- You need at least 2 identical blue pens.
+- Get at least 2 identical blue pens.
 The witnesses can not and should not use a pen that has come into physical contact with you recently – unless it is sanitised.
 Pick up one of the pens with a tissue and leave it on the outside of the window or glass door before your witnesses are due to arrive.
-Your witnesses may wear gloves and wipe the pen down with hand sanitiser.
+Your witnesses may wear gloves and wipe the pen down with a hand sanitiser.

-- No one can lose visual sight with each other at any time.
+- Never lose visual sight with each other at any time.
 For example, if you need to use the toilet during the Will signing then bin the Wills, print them off again and start the process anew.
 If either of you or either of your witnesses loses sight of each other during the signing process, then tear up the Wills and print out another copy of the Wills and start the Will signing process again.

 - You then ask your witnesses to step away from the glass as far as possible, but without losing sight of you and of each other.
 You then open the glass and leave the signed Wills on the floor.
 You then shut the glass.

 - Both witnesses move back to the closed glass, pick up the Wills and (WITH THE SIMILAR BLUE PEN) sign each page of the Wills.
 If you signed with different coloured pens (e.g. a dark blue and a light blue) then tear up the Wills.
 Print out new Wills and start the process again.

 - If you or your witnesses need reading glasses, then do not sign your Will until you put on those glasses.

 How to sign Wills in a hospital bed in Australia